-where we introduce the dimensionless parameters $\tau = F / \mu$, $\eta = \ g_1 g_2 \beta \sqrt{\kappa \mu}$, where $g_2 \approx 4.8$ is computed in the Appendix~\ref{app:loop-energ}.
-We can also relate the angle produced by the defect to its size: $\ell = g_2 \sqrt{\frac{\kappa}{\mu}} \phi$ (see Appendix~\ref{app:loop-energ}).
-The mean waiting time for pair production $\langle T \rangle$ diverges as $\phi$ goes to zero since the potential barrier width diverges as $1/\phi^2$.
-Conversely, very large angle kink production is also suppressed ($\langle T \rangle \rightarrow \infty$ as $\phi \rightarrow \infty$) due to the increasing energy of the loop.
-The mean time for pair production has a minimum at a finite angle -- see Fig.~\ref{fig:kramers}.
+where we introduce the dimensionless parameters $\tau = F / \mu$, $\eta = \ g_1 g_2 \beta \sqrt{\kappa \mu}$, with $g_2 \approx 4.8$ relating defect size to the kink angle it produces: $\ell = g_2 \sqrt{\frac{\kappa}{\mu}} \phi$ (see SI).
+The pair production rate $r$ vanishes as $\phi$ goes to zero since the potential barrier width diverges as $1/\phi^2$.
+Conversely, very large angle kink production is also suppressed ($r \rightarrow 0$ as $\phi \rightarrow \infty$) due to the increasing energy of the loop.
+The rate of pair production has a maximum at a finite angle -- see Fig.~\ref{fig:kramers}.
 We obtain a prediction for the most commonly produced kink angles in z-bends as a function of material parameters of the bundle and the applied compressive load.
-In the limit of weak compression, the maximum loop pair production rate $r_{\rm max} = 1/\langle T \rangle_{\rm min}$ (z-bend formation rate) occurs at angle $\phi^\star$ (see Appendix~\ref{app:loop-kramers} for details):
+In the limit of weak compression, the maximum loop pair production rate $r_{\textrm{max}} $ (z-bend formation rate) occurs at angle $\phi^\star$ (see SI for details):

 The production rate of the z-bends increases as the compressive force squared and is rather sharply peaked -- Fig.~\ref{fig:kramers} -- as a function of angle, suggesting that, for fixed material parameters, including bundle sizes, one expects to observe a narrow range of z-bending angles.
-The most probable z-bend angle scales roughly as $k_{\rm B}T/\sqrt{\kappa \mu}$; the binding energy of the linkers determines the typical observed angles for bundles of a fixed number of filaments.
+The most probable z-bend angle scales roughly as $k_{\textrm{B}}T/\sqrt{\kappa \mu}$; the binding energy of the linkers determines the typical observed angles for bundles of a fixed number of filaments.
 Finally, as the bundle size grows, the effective $\kappa$ increases, driving the z-bend angles to zero.

 We now examine the production of braid/anti-braid pairs in a three-filament system.
-Within the lowest energy configuration of the braid, two of the filaments follow the same trajectory, allowing us to reduce the problem to studying two filaments in 2D.
+Within the lowest energy configuration of the braid, two of the filaments follow the same trajectory, allowing us to reduce the problem to that of studying two filaments in 2D.
 We call the case of two filaments with equal bending moduli a pseudobraid, reserving the name braid for the more physical but analytically less tractable case unequal bending moduli $\kappa_1 = 2 \kappa_2$.
 See Ref.~\cite{Slepukhin:2021} for further details.